 They also have a cream or light yellow body, which acts as a backdrop for other colors.

-These nocturnal types of snakes in New Mexico prefer dry, arid areas like deserts and dry prairies, where they spend the day underground and spend the night crawling on chilly highways.
+These nocturnal snakes in New Mexico prefer dry, arid areas like deserts and dry prairies.
+They spend the day underground and the night crawling on chilly highways.

 These snakes mostly consume lizards and amphibians, but they are occasionally observed consuming rodents and other smaller snakes.